biicode/docs/arduino/installation.rst

 4. Update your board configuration
 ----------------------------------

-Your workspace ``bii/environment.bii`` file also contains some specific settings for your actual Ardino board.
+Your workspace ``bii/environment.bii`` file also contains **some specific settings for your actual Ardino board**.
 This way, all new hives will share the same configuration.
 Edit the ``boards`` entry reflecting your current setup.
-These are the default settings you will find wen you open this file:
+These are the default settings you will find wen you open this file (select your operating system):

 .. container:: tabs-section